 To find out the mitochondrial haplotype of the samples in my study, I used the Sanger sequencing technique which included laboratory activities such as amplification of DNA by a Polymerase Chain Reaction (PCR), sequencing reaction, and ‘running’ the samples on our genetic analyser.
 I performed all the laboratory activities in the CCF genetics laboratory.
 Once the sequences were obtained, I was able to look into the Kenyan cheetah subspecies.

 Toward the end of my master’s study, I was lucky enough to get awarded a grant by The Rufford Foundation which supported me to finalize my master’s thesis and to cover extended laboratory work to compare the Kenyan samples to samples from cheetahs that were rescued from the illegal wildlife trade in Somaliland.
 A very huge thank you to them.
 Their support for conservation and our efforts to save the cheetah are highly appreciated.

 Of course, none of this work could have been possible if it wasn’t for my supervisor’s support and the whole community of CCF, especially the genetics team.
 Not only have I obtained a master’s degree, but I have also grown as an individual and professionally.
 During my time at CCF I have made lifetime friends and got exposed to other aspects of wildlife conservation which strengthened my passion for cheetahs.

-Genetics research is fundamental to species conservation.
+Genetic research is fundamental to species conservation.
 Cheetahs have low genetic diversity, which limits their ability to adapt to their environment and reproduce.
-It also effects their overall health.
-This means they are at high risk of extinction, especially when coupled with habitat loss, competition from other predators, human-wildlife conflict and the impact of the illegal wildlife trade.
+It also affects their overall health.
+This means they are at high risk of extinction, especially when coupled with habitat loss, competition from other predators, human-wildlife conflict, and the impact of the illegal wildlife trade.
 By analysing genetic samples – DNA – we can understand more about the threats to the species and develop solutions to tackle them.